AqwamCreates/DataPredict/docs/API/Models/MeanShift.md

 * bandwidthStep: Number of clusters for model to train and predict on.

-* distanceFunction: The function that the model will use to train. distanceFunction available are “euclidean” and “manhattan“.
+* distanceFunction: The function that the model will use to train. distanceFunction available are “Euclidean” and “Manhattan“.

 * highestCost: The highest cost at which the model stops training.